 Proceeding to an Administrative Hearing

 The hearing is held before an administrative law judge.
 There is no jury and the rules of evidence are less restrictive than in criminal or civil proceedings.
 At the hearing, the CSLB will present its case by submitting its investigative and expert reports and calling its witnesses.
-Your attorney will have the opportunity to cross-examine the Board’s witnesses and object to the submission of irrelevant or improperly obtained evidence.
+Your contractor’s license attorneys will have the opportunity to cross-examine the Board’s witnesses and object to the submission of irrelevant or improperly obtained evidence.
 Once the CSLB has completed its case, your attorney will present your evidence and testimony.
 If the CSLB calls an expert witness, it is critical that you also have an expert who can rebut the CSLB’s expert findings.
 When all evidence and testimony has been submitted into the record, the hearing is closed.